Get cover to suit your budget and lifestyle.

 This is a statement that is easy to overlook if you don’t know what you’re looking for.

-Make sure to read all policy documents closely and if you’re unsure about anything, ask your insurer for clarification.
+Make sure to read all policy documents closely and if you’re unsure about anything, ask your fund for clarification.